The Resilience of Women

 If you are experiencing prolapse, pain, weakness, incontinence AND feel stressed out this 3 hour workshop is for you.

-3 Hour Workshop: Yoga Therapy for Pelvic Floor
+3 Hour Workshop: Pelvic Floor Therapy Through Movement

 The Pelvic Floor Therapy Workshop is gentle, highly experiential and you will leave with increased knowledge of the anatomy and function of your pelvic floor.